Surfing

 Surfing is a spectacular sport in itself, but big wave surfing is something that needs to be seen to be believed.
 There's nothing quite like seeing a surfer conquer a monstrous slab of water, which is why the events in the World Surf League (WSL) Big Wave season have become must-watch occasions.

-With the WSL 2023/2024 Big Wave season now officially open, there's no better time to delve into what makes this competition so special.
+With the WSL's 2024–25 Big Wave Challenge season now officially open, with the event window for the TUDOR Nazaré Big Wave Challenge running until March 31, there's no better time to delve into what makes this competition so special.

 Maui surfer Ian Walsh rides a big wave at Jaws.